zzzprojects/learn-orm/tutorials/vb-net/regular-expressions.md

 Scarlett
 ```

-As you can see the pattern only matches the names that start with "S" and ignore the name that start with "s".
+As you can see the pattern only matches the names that start with "S" and ignore the name that starts with "s".
 You can use the `RegexOptions.IgnoreCase` parameter to make sure that `Regex` does not look for uppercase or lowercase.

 ```csharp
 Public Sub Example2()